 Career Networking Tips for College Students

-7. Do an internship - and take it seriously.
 An internship gets your foot in the door—and even if it doesn't end in a job at that specific company, it can connect you with other opportunities, as well as serving as a reference source in the future.
 So, even if you are unpaid, don't just treat your internship as a resume filler.
 Take it seriously, do your best, and you'll thank yourself after graduation.

-9. Connect with your company of choice on social media.
 Do you dream of working for a specific company?
 Make a point to follow them on social media sites like Twitter, Facebook, Google+, LinkedIn, Instagram, and Pinterest.
 Not only does this imply your interest in a future opportunity, but it's a good way to keep track of job openings.
 For example, some employers have a specific Twitter account for job opportunities, and many companies—small and large—post about when they're hiring on their social media pages.